EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.read_formatted

 Read text with column position format.
 Package: Util.IO Description: Read text/data file with constant format (i.e., columns at specfied locations).
-The start and end
+The start and end column for each entry should be specified.